 All applicants: there are no specific subject requirements to study Drama, however, students should have an interest in issues of performance, and be prepared to participate in practical theatre classes.
 If you plan to study Drama as a Joint Honours degree you should refer to the subject requirements for the other course.
-Shortlisted applicants will be required to attend an interview and workshop as part of the selection process.
+All applicants who receive offers will be invited to attend an interview and workshop.
 Interviews will be held between January and April.

 An IELTS score of 6.5 with a minimum of 5.5 in each test component or an equivalent acceptable qualification, details of which are available at: http://go.qub.ac.uk/EnglishLanguageReqs